th994/nikki/README.md

 ## Functions

-### Function: `nikki-make-diary`
+### Function: `nikki-make-diary-today`

-Create a diary for the day.
+Create a diary for today.
 If it already exists, open it.

 ### Function: `nikki-find-diary`